I hate the word ‘vulnerability,’ she says to me.

 Conversely, have the courage to have the $50 conversation over a more expansive dinner.
 Don’t force it.
 Sense the mood of the group you’re with.
 If you, however, consistently stick to light banner in a more socially substantive forum or purely workplace topics, you run the risk of being dismissed as a lightweight.
 The $5 player with no depth.

 If you have an inkling that you’re about to share something personal that feels risky, consider these questions: Will it make others squirm?
 Will they feel like they need to take care of me?
-Or will my comment perhaps open the door to greater common ground that has not previously been expressed?
+Or will my comment open the door to greater common ground that has not previously been expressed?

-When we toil in a vulnerability culture, it is easy to compare and despair.
+When we work in a vulnerability culture, it is easy to compare and despair.
 Marcia talks so freely about her interests and adventures outside of work.
 You and everyone else feel like they really know Marcia.
 Her sharing feels effortless and unforced.
 Marcia is hugely popular.
 And you’re NOT Marcia.

 Self-expression exists on a continuum, as so many things in life do.
 If you’re in a comparison mode, you may think of Marcia as a 9 on a scale of 1 -10 when it comes to her level of self-expression and personal vulnerability.
 You see yourself as perhaps a 4.
 You’re a little envious of Marcia.